NxPKG/khulnasoft-docs/content/analytics/_partials/_web-analytics-troubleshooting.md

   list: never
 ---

-For Cloudflare to automatically add the JavaScript snippet, your pages need to have valid HTML.
+For Khulnasoft to automatically add the JavaScript snippet, your pages need to have valid HTML.

-For example, Cloudflare would not be able to enable Web Analytics on a page like this:
+For example, Khulnasoft would not be able to enable Web Analytics on a page like this:

 ```html
 ---